 Stacking Deals To Save Money

 The points and miles hobby has a big emphasis on the points earnings side of things via a focus on credit card welcome offers.
 But there are also plenty of ways to save money and juice up your miles and points earnings as well.
 I do think we see some FOMO (fear of missing out) on many of these ways to save and maximizing every purchase.
-Spoiler alert: you do not get too crazy over analyzing every little purchase.
+Spoiler alert: you do not need to get too crazy over analyzing every little purchase.
 Instead, we need to build out a system for stacking deals to save money that can kind of be on autopilot.
 Let's dive into some easy ways to do just that!

 Bank Bonuses

 Lets start with an easy way to earn some money!
 Bank account bonuses are a great way to pad your travel accounts to help pay for those pesky taxes and fees, or any other expenses you have while traveling.
 We cover many of the popular ones here on the site.
 Most of these account offers will earn you between $200-$1000 cash.
-There are some chances to earn points at times too, like is with American Express accounts.
+There are opportunities to earn points at times too, like is with American Express accounts.
 Sometimes you can pair up a bonus with a Rakuten offer that snags you some extra Membership Rewards too, but more on Rakuten in a bit.

 Once you have earned the bonus, you need to decide whether you want to close the account or keep it.
 Usually, to keep an account fee free, you will need to meet certain requirements.
 For example, with US Bank, I simply need to make a direct deposit to my account to keep it active every month.
 My Wells Fargo account has the same requirements, so I've kept both open.
 This is my personal preference and there is no right or wrong answer on whether to keep an account open.
 Follow the terms and conditions and you can close it once you have met those if you choose.
 Just remember that these bonuses, whether for business or personal, will issue a 1099 form when tax season comes around.